 Each member shall receive planning and zoning training.
 The training shall consist of a minimum of four hours per year or completion of the MSUE Citizen Planner Course in the member's first year which shall constitute the whole of training requirements for the member's first term on the Commission.
-Each member shall have attended at least four hours per year of training in planning and zoning during the member's current term of office.
-As provided in the ordinance creating the Commission, failure to meet the training requirements shall result in the member not being reappointed to the Commission.
-Training shall be provided by one or more of the following organizations: Michigan Association of Planning, Michigan State University Extension, Michigan Townships Association, and Michigan Municipal League, and continuing education programs of Michigan State University, University of Michigan, Northern Michigan University, Central Michigan University, or Wayne State University.
+As provided in the ordinance creating the

+Commission, failure to meet the training requirements shall result in the member not being reappointed to the Commission.
+Training shall be provided by one or more of the following organizations: Michigan Association of Planning, Michigan State University Extension, Michigan Townships Association, Michigan Municipal League, and continuing education programs of Michigan State University, University of Michigan, Northern Michigan University, Central Michigan University, or Wayne State University.

-IV.III.
+III.
 Duties of all members